verivital/behaverify/REPRODUCIBILITY/2025_FMCAD/README.md

 2. Then click Load Tree on the left side of the GUI.
 3. Please Load an xml file from **/examples/2025\_FMCAD\_MoVe4BT/xml**.
 4. The file may take a while to load, especially for the bigger examples.
-5. Click verifications.
+5. Click verification.
 6. The GUI may freeze.
 Feel free to ignore the wait/force quit option, or repeatedly click wait.
 Eventually, it will print results, or produce a blank screen.
-Should ir produce a blank screen, check the command-line to see if it printed a message.
+Should it produce a blank screen, check the command-line to see if it printed a message.

 As mentioned above, MoVe4BT loads models stored in xml files.
 The code for generating the files is in **examples/2025\_FMCAD\_MoVe4BT/create\_binary\_tree\_MoVe4BT\_xml.py**.
 Run using the following command